Marination: A Novel Technology to Improve the Quality and Safety of Foods

 - Covers marinade-applied research, bridging food safety issues and potential applications for the food industry

-- Thoroughly explores marination as a preservation treatment of foods, to be used in improving food quality and food safety
+- Explores marination as a preservation treatment in foods and how it can be used to improve food quality and food safety

 - Addresses solutions on novel eco-friendly natural marinating antimicrobial agents